sweepai/sweep/docs/faq.md

 <details>
 <summary>View details</summary>

 We’re open source so that our users can see exactly how their data is processed, as well as learn from how Sweep works!
-We’re really excited about building a community of Sweep users.
-We also have a non-commercial license, so it’s not possible to self host/sell Sweep without working with us.
+We’re really excited about building a community of Sweep users(like you!).

 </details>